wrightben/codeeval/sudoku/README.md

 _,3,_,7,_,_,_,_,_
 ```

-#### puzzle.tsv
+#### 3 - output.txt
-Output the puzzle with the possible numbers for each box
+- The puzzle in .tsv with the possible numbers for each cell.
+- The regular expressions and permutations available for each box.